bidodev/react-dtravel-client/README.md

 ## About:
 This was a group project from **DCI's WEB Development Course**, which We attended between 2019 - 2021.

+# Find the vacation of your dreams with Dtravel!

+ A platform that helps you find a special vacation in line with your taste.
+ Check the filters to sort our destinations according to your wish, whether it is a tropical, snowy, hiking, cycling trip, or just a city tour.
+### Take our quiz for more personalized offers!

 ## Contact
 Currently being developed by [Claudinei Bido](https://www.linkedin.com/in/bidoc/) - feel free to contact me!